ninoseki/mihari/README.md

 ## How it works

 - Mihari makes a query against Shodan, Censys, VirusTotal, SecurityTrails, etc. and extracts artifacts (IP addresses, domains, URLs and hashes) from the results.
-- Mihari checks whether a DB (SQLite3) contains the artifacts or not.
+- Mihari checks whether a DB (SQLite3 or PostgreSQL) contains the artifacts or not.
   - If it doesn't contain the artifacts:
     - Mihari creates an alert on TheHive.
 (Optional)
     - Mihari sends a notification to Slack.
 (Optional)